Tag: OXPHOS

 Posted in Science

-Mitochondria are interchangeable across species, may explain differences in intelligence across latter
+Mitochondria are alive and interchangeable across species, may explain differences in intelligence across latter

 Just a quick post that suggests once again that metabolism is the key determinant of intelligence and…